How did The Minimalist Lifestyle Movement begin?

 One big misconception is that the Minimalist Lifestyle Movement means buying less or purchasing lower-quality stuff.

-I only buy what I need but I need a lot.
+I only buy what I need, but I need a lot of it.
 Almost everything I purchase is of higher quality.
-I find in the long run I save money.
+I find that in the long run, I save money.
 I am actually a great customer.

-One of the most popular misconceptions about the Minimalist Lifestyle Movement is everything has to be bland and boring.
+One of the most popular misconceptions about the Minimalist Lifestyle Movement isthat everything has to be bland and boring.

 This is nonsense.
-I can not say loud enough that Minimalism can be anything that serves you.
+I cannot say loudly enough that Minimalism can be anything that serves you.

-It’s ironic its early beginnings began in the art community where it was far from boring.
+It’s ironic that its early beginnings began in the art community, where it was far from boring.

 Conclusion

-While there can be thousands of interpretations of what exactly minimalism means, understanding the history of the art movement and even the principles of thought behind it can help you to apply minimalism however you’d like.
+While there can be thousands of interpretations of what exactly minimalism means, understanding the history of the art movement and even the principles behind it can help you apply minimalism however you’d like.

 We all experience art, music, literature, and design in different ways.
-Drawing on this history of art that strips away any objects that are not essential can give you inspiration for the Minimalist Lifestyle Movement across a number of areas.
+Drawing on this history of art, which strips away any objects that are not essential, can give you inspiration for the Minimalist Lifestyle Movement across a number of areas.

 You don’t necessarily have to follow extreme minimalist living to get the benefits or borrow from the Minimalist Lifestyle Movement.

 More importantly, it just makes sense.
-Early human beings quickly realized it was a burden to own and carry more than we needed.
+Early human beings quickly realized that owning and carrying more than they needed was a burden.

-Why is it moving day or when someone passes on we then realize we own too much stuff?
+Why is it that on moving day or when someone passes on, we then realize we own too much stuff?

 I now believe it did not begin anywhere or by anyone.
 The Minimalist Lifestyle Movement has always been with us.